AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-dashboards-no-access-to-canvas-dasboards.md

 ---
-title: "Dashboards: User cannot access [!UICONTROL Canvas Dashboards]"
+title: 'Dashboards: User cannot access [!UICONTROL Canvas Dashboards]'
-description: "When a user who should have access to a [!UICONTROL Canvas Dashboard] attempts to access the [!UICONTROL Canvas Dashboard], the dashboard does not load, and the user sees a message."
+description: When a user who should have access to a [!UICONTROL Canvas Dashboard] attempts to access the [!UICONTROL Canvas Dashboard], the dashboard does not load, and the user sees a message.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: bd432237-aa86-4bbf-9927-289f7551aa8f
 ---
 # Dashboards: User cannot access [!UICONTROL Canvas Dashboards]

 >[!NOTE]